-And of course, there’s the delicious local hot choco or sikwati.
+Then, there’s the delicious local hot choco or sikwati.

 One of my ultimate favorites is the classic biko.
 Especially when it’s prepared by my mom.
 Cebu Grand Hotel’s biko, however, is also very yummy!

-Who doesn’t love the turon?
+Also, who doesn’t love the turon?

 Remember those times when you were a kid when you woke up from your afternoon siesta with a piping hot mais waiting for you?

 The fried kamote-cue reminds me of my college days in USJ-R. We would simply peer out of the holes on the school’s perimeter fence, hand over our money, and the vendor would give us a stick of this delicious treat.
+Those were the days!